-Symes lived this way for 14 years when in his 80’s he moved to lodgings in Buckfastleigh from whence in 1961 he moved to Kingsteignton.
-MooRoaMan died later in the same year at Newton Abbot Hospital and was buried at Albaston in Cornwall.
+For 14 years Mooroaman lived his years on and around the wild moors of Dartmoor when finally in his 80s he moved into lodgings in Buckfastleigh.
+In 1961 he once again moved to Kingsteignton and it was here in the same year that he passed away at Newton Abbot hospital.
+Frederick William Symes was buried at Albaston in Cornwall.

 Stanbrook, E. 1994 Dartmoor Forest Farms, Devon Books, Exeter – pp 100 -105.